Awarding a single contract for several preservation, rehabilitation, or replacement projects helps agencies reduce costs and achieve program goals.

 The U.S. transportation system is aging, with many transportation agencies seeing an ever-increasing number of highways and bridges that need more immediate attention.
 As a result, system performance is reduced, leading to potentially adverse impacts to quality of life, mobility, travel time, freight movements, and emergency response times.
 Often the most pressing needs are on the local systems, as evidenced by bridges that are being posted for reduced loads.

-Project bundling is a process by which a single contract award is used to contract for the preservation, rehabilitation, or replacement of several projects.
-The contract may be procured in several different ways and may include both design and construction in the overall scope, depending on the procurement method.
-The contract could cover a single county, district, or State, and it may be tiered to allow a combination of work types (design, preservation, rehabilitation, or complete replacement).
-In some cases, the contract may include option years.
-Bundling design and construction contracts saves procurement time, leverages design expertise, achieves economies of scale, and builds momentum to maintain critical assets that are too often in a deficient condition.
+Project bundling is a proven practice that draws upon efficiencies found through project delivery streamlining, as well as benefits from alternative and traditional contracting methods.
+A bundled contract could cover a single county, district, or State, and it may be tiered to allow a combination of work types (design, preservation, rehabilitation, or complete replacement).
+Bundling design and construction contracts saves procurement time, leverages design expertise, and builds momentum toward keeping critical assets in a state of good repair.

 - Reduced Cost.
 Bundling projects with shared features leverages design expertise and achieves economies of scale.

 - Contracting Efficiency.
 Using a single contract award for several similar projects streamlines design and construction and saves procurement time.

 Project bundling efforts by State departments of transportation (DOTs), local agencies, and tribal governments have reduced costs and streamlined design and construction.
 Bundling allowed them to take advantage of funding opportunities and quickly address critical bridge and road projects.